pmatiello/mockfn/README.md

-# mockfn
+# me.pmatiello/mockfn

-[`mockfn`](https://github.com/pmatiello/mockfn) is a library supporting mockist test-driven-development in Clojure.
+This is a library for mockist test-driven-development in Clojure.
 It is meant to be used alongside a regular testing framework such as `clojure.test`.

 [![Clojars Project](https://img.shields.io/clojars/v/me.pmatiello/mockfn.svg)](https://clojars.org/me.pmatiello/mockfn)